 He shifted his shoulders so that he caught both her hands into one of his and moved the other one down to her waist.
-The sound of fabric ripping was loud in the silent room but Olivia barely heard it.
-Her mind, pretty much fried by now, had given up processing any of the mundane everyday things that usually kept it busy.
+The sound of fabric ripping was loud in the silent room, but Olivia barely heard it.
+Her mind had given up processing any of the mundane everyday things that usually kept it busy.
 When Baphrem’s mouth closed over a nipple, she cried out, curling under him like a bow.
 He moved lower and she didn’t understand why until she felt his breath near her pelvis.

 His lips touched the inside of her thigh and cleared the fog in her mind.
-Baphrem wasn’t sophisticated or even civilized and sex seemed to bring that aspect of his personality out in force.
+Baphrem wasn’t sophisticated or even civilized, and sex seemed to bring that aspect of his personality out in force.
 He was intense, driven and certainly never asked for permission or checked in with her to see if what he did was all right.
 In shock, she realized he was headed right down there!

 Olivia jackknifed off the couch and tried to stop him.
-“No,” she said trying to pull at his shoulders.
+“No,” she said, trying to pull at his shoulders.

 Pale blue eyes looked up at her.
 “Why not?”

 She was already hot and flushed, but his question sent her skin into volcano territory.
-“Because it’s not…” She waved a hand at a loss as to how to explain manners during intimate moments at such a time.
+“Because it’s not…” She waved a hand, at a loss for how to explain manners during intimate moments at such a time.
 “Decent people…” she started again

 His eyes grew heated.
 “I’m not one of your decent, civilized humans, Teil.
 You won’t be able to keep me on a leash.”
 And with that his head dipped low.

-“Ahh…” Olivia fell back among the cushions and what she was about to say disappeared in a keening gasp.
+“Ahh….”
+Olivia fell back among the cushions, what she was about to say vanishing behind a keening gasp.
 Her embarrassment flew out the window in the face of the most acute pleasure she had ever felt.
-The feeling was so strong she feared it might not only be addictive, but could make her loose any sense of decency.
+The feeling was so strong she feared it might not only be addictive, but could make her lose any sense of decency.

-When he paused and she almost managed to find her brain, he did it again, then again.
-That was all it took.
+He paused and she almost managed to find her brain, then he did it again, and again.
 Olivia shook with the force of the orgasm.
 It rose from the soles of her feet, rushed by weak knees until it encompassed her entire body.
-While sweat broke out over her skin, she tensed and screamed with the force of it.
+Sweat broke out over her skin as she tensed and screamed with the force of it.

 There was a pause while Baphrem disposed of his pants.
-It lasted less than a second, possibly less because he was fast, but even in that small amount of time, she felt his loss.
-When he came back to touch her, she actually sobbed in relief and curled her legs around his waist, holding him to her, trying to keep him near her.
+It lasted less than a second, possibly less, but even in that small amount of time, she felt his loss.
+When he came back to touch her, she actually sobbed in relief and curled her legs around his waist, trying to keep him near her.

 He wasn’t going anywhere.
-His hands pinned hers to the sides, his hips met hers and he thrust his length inside her.
+His hands pinned hers to her sides, his hips met hers and he thrust his length inside her.
 She bit her lip in response.
-Either he was much larger than her previous lovers or she was so worked up she could feel every inch of him.
+Either he was much larger than her previous lovers, or she was so worked up she could feel every inch of him.
 He moved out, creating incredible friction, then shoved back in until she saw stars behind her eyes.
 He repeated it, thrusting into her, conquering her, marking her as his and sending her over the edge she had been heading to.
-Bending back, clawing at his shoulders, Olivia came again in great, almost painful waves that contracted her entire body and pulled at her muscles until she had to thrust a hand into her mouth to keep from screaming.
+Bending back, clawing at his shoulders, Olivia came again in great, almost painful waves that contracted her entire body, pulling at her muscles until she had to thrust a hand into her mouth to keep from screaming.